stevhens/iOS-NewsAPI-MVVM/README.md

-# News API - MVVM
+# NewsOn - MVVM

-News API App is an app to show News in the US, the News are the latest articles with the title and description.
+NewsOn App is an app to show News in the US, the News are the latest articles with the title and description.

 ### What's used in this project:
 * MVVM Architecture